405 Method Not Allowed (Mr. Robot)

 "405 Method Not Allowed" is the fifth episode in the fourth season of the American thriller drama television series Mr. Robot.
 Written and directed by series creator Sam Esmail, it aired on November 3, 2019, on USA Network.

-The episode is notably presented without dialogue, apart from its opening and ending.
-In the episode, Elliot (Rami Malek) and Darlene Alderson (Carly Chaikin) execute a heist hack at a server farm on Christmas Day.
+The series follows Elliot Alderson, a cybersecurity engineer and hacker with social anxiety disorder, who is recruited by an insurrectionary anarchist known as "Mr. Robot" to join a group of hacktivists called "fsociety".
+As the series progresses, Elliot finds himself at odds with his real persona and with Mr. Robot's plans.
+In the episode, which is set on Christmas Day, Elliot and his sister Darlene (Carly Chaikin) attempt a heist hack at a server farm.

+"405 Method Not Allowed" is notably presented without dialogue for almost its entire length.
+Only three lines are spoken in total: "It's cool, dude.
+We don't have to talk" during the opening scene, and "It's time we talk" right before the credits.
+It received positive reviews from critics.

 Plot

 On Christmas morning, Elliot burns the van and is picked up by Darlene.
-Elliot and Darlene, posing as an employee, break into Virtual Realty, the company that keeps the servers for Cyprus National Bank.
+Posing as employees, they break into Virtual Realty, the company that keeps the servers for Cyprus National Bank.
 Elliot installs a firmware hack that gives them 40 minutes to get the information they need while temporarily disabling the security cameras.
-Nearly getting caught, Elliot triggers a power outage which aids their escape.
-The security team call the police when they realize they've been infiltrated, but only lay eyes on Elliot.
+On nearly getting caught, Elliot triggers a power outage which aids their escape.
+The security team call the police when they realize the site has been infiltrated, but only spot Elliot, not Darlene.
 He leads the police on a foot chase through Central Park.
-Darlene is able to walk out, now posing as a gym attendee, and pick up Elliot after he is hit by a car and leaps over a guard rail.
-Dominique is sent by Janice to the local police department to give the Dark Army control over the van investigation.
-While meeting with her family, the Central Park incident is on the news.
-Janice sends her out again to immediately capture Darlene and Elliot, seen on a traffic camera.
+Darlene is able to walk out, now posing as a gym attendee, and picks up Elliot after he is hit by a car and leaps over a guard rail.

+Janice sends Dominique to the local police department to give the Dark Army control over the investigation into the burned-out van.
+While she meets up with her family, the Central Park incident is on the news.
+Janice sends her out again to capture Darlene and Elliot, seen on a traffic camera.
 Elliot texts Price that Tyrell won't be coming to the meeting.
-Price follows clues to the location of the Deus Group meeting that night; and replies that it'll happen with or without Tyrell.
+Price follows clues to the location of the Deus Group meeting that night, and replies that it will happen with or without Tyrell.
 Krista is confronted by Vera.

-The episode is presented without dialogue, apart from its opening and ending, beginning with "We don't have to talk" (Darlene to Elliot) and ending with "It's time we talk" (Vera to Krista).
+The episode has almost no dialogue, apart from its opening and ending, beginning with "It's cool, dude.
+We don't have to talk" (Darlene to Elliot) and ending with "It's time we talk" (Vera to Krista).